 The default 3% category is gas, so it will be set to that unless you change it.
 You’ll be able to choose a new category each month, or you can just set it once and leave it.

-The signup bonus is very good compared to most other credit cards, only requiring $1,000 in spending to earn a $200 cash bonus.
+The welcome bonus is very good compared to most other credit cards, only requiring $1,000 in spending to earn a $200 cash bonus.
 The Blue Cash Everyday® Card from American Express (Review), by comparison, requires $1,000 in spending within the first three months to earn a $150 bonus.

 If you have a Bank of America bank account you can get at least 10% added to your cash back redemptions, as explained in the section below.